Plaza Hotel Curaçao: Barney Ivanovic

-In 2006, the Plaza hotel was sold to Barney Ivanovic, a Yugoslavian-born American businessman.
+In 2006, the Plaza Hotel was sold to Barney Ivanovic, a Yugoslavian-born American businessman.
 In 2008, a dispute arose between Ivanovic and his business partner Chester Peterson about the ownership of the hotel, and Ivanovic was forcibly removed from the hotel.
 A lengthy legal battle followed.
 In 2011, Ivanovic sued Adèle van der Pluijm-Vrede, the notary at the time and acting Governor of the Netherlands Antilles, in a Florida court.
 Van der Pluijm-Vrede refused to appear in court citing costs and no time.
 The Florida judge dismissed the charges as not related to Florida.
 Girobank was the mortgage holder of the hotel.
 By 2017, Plaza Hotel Management owed Girobank NAf 26 million (~US$14 million).
 Girobank went to court, and Plaza Hotel Management was declared bankrupt.

 Aftermath

-In June 2017, Plaza hotel was sold by auction to John W. Burcham of Waterfront Hotel Group for US$9 million who planned to open a Hilton DoubleTree hotel; however, the money was never paid.
+In June 2017, the Plaza Hotel was sold by auction to John W. Burcham of Waterfront Hotel Group for US$9 million who planned to open a Hilton DoubleTree hotel; however, the money was never paid.
 In 2018, it was sold to Tom Bolera for NAf 13.5 million (~US$7.5 million), but he never paid either.
 In September 2020, the hotel was sold to Algemeen Pensionfonds Curaçao, a pension fund, for NAf 6.3 million (~US$3.5 million).

 Years of neglect combined with vandalism have resulted in a dilapidated state.
 Concrete degradation has caused fallen debris, and experts have recommended that the building should be fenced off.
 Viva Construction had been hired to assess the building prior to the 2020 auction, and reported that demolition was the best option.